App version: 0.1.0

 Equipment Financing

-Equipment financing is a type of small business loan for purchasing of necessary business-related supplies and machinery.
+Equipment financing is a type of small business loan for purchasing necessary business-related supplies and machinery.
 They are typically short- to medium-term loans that are paid off within a few years.
 The equipment acts as collateral on the loan, so they can be relatively low-risk for lenders.

 Inventory Financing